 In addition to the usual offerings, students had 77 new courses to choose from during the spring semester.
 Among the highlights are The Economics and Ethics of CO2 Offsets, taught by Ralph Bradburd, the David A. Wells Professor of Political Economy, which examines whether offsets are successful and if there’s something inherently wrong about selling

 For the health and safety of our community, the Williams College Museum of Art is currently closed to the public.
 During a visit to Williams for his exhibition The invisible enemy should not exist, conceptual artist Michael Rakowitz shared his thoughts on the role and responsibility of museums, the relationship between artworks and ghosts, and

 On the occasion of his 90th birthday, Stephen Sondheim ’50 is the subject of a campus celebration and deep reflection on his musical theater—and Williams—legacies.
-By Liz Leyden; Illustration by Sam Kerr UPDATE: For the health and safety of our community, Sondheim events from 3/12/20 onward have been canceled.
-The thought of Stephen Sondheim showing
+By Liz Leyden; Illustration by Sam Kerr UPDATE: Stephen Sondheim ’50 died on Nov.
+26, 2021.
+You can read his obituary in The New York Times, among many other news

 An increasing number of students are drawn to Pittsfield, Mass., to work in and learn from the community.
 By Abe Loomis In the fall of 2017, Halle Schweizer ’21 walked into [email protected] Street, an alternative high school program in Pittsfield, Mass., with high hopes and an offering: a party-sized sandwich platter from a local deli.